Arrcus/lsoe-python/README.md

 In addition to the requirements for `lsoed` itself, the demo assumes a Linux environment (it configures a bunch of `veth` interfaces to set up the topology) with GNU make and Docker installed.
-Building the demo will pull down Docker images and PyPi packages as needed.
+Building the demo pulls down Docker images and PyPi packages as needed.

+Because most of the demo code is running under Docker, it's relatively insensitive to the version of Linux running on the host machine: we've tested it on Debian Jessie and Debian Stretch, but it would almost certainly work in many other Linux environments.

 ### Demo Usage

-Doing
+Running

 ```
 make test